 Ever since, every year on St George’s name day (usually in April), daring rock climbers from Kalambaka commemorate the miracle by climbing the precipitous cliff using ropes.
 The goal is to reach the cave, light a candle and leave behind a handkerchief.
 That’s why today the spot is known as “Agios Georgios o Mandilaras” (St George of the Handkerchiefs).
 When you pass by you will see dozens of colorful scarfs, bandannas and wraps hanging from the cliff.

 In the last decades, the Meteora cliffs have become a rock climber’s heaven.
 Athletes from far and wide come here to test their mettle.
+If climbing is your thing and you’re looking to get the thrill, book with a guide (equipment included) and take a dare.
 Of course, the monks are not very fond of the situation as it has led to crowds and inevitably noise and pollution, disrupting the peaceful surroundings.

 You think you know this exciting place from somewhere?
 Well you probably do!
 Back in the 1980s, world-famous secret agent 007 aka James Bond – featured Meteora and particularly the Monastery of Agia Triada for the needs of Hollywood blockbuster For Your Eyes Only.